mengqinqqq/Orixo-Project/README.md

 Get the .bff file of the game. below is an example of the .bff file.

-# This is a comment
+This is a comment/n
-#this is also a comment but looks ugly
+this is also a comment but looks ugly/n
-# x: this block cannot be filled
+x: this block cannot be filled
-# o: this block can be filled
+o: this block can be filled
-# n: the number of positions that can be filled
+n: the number of positions that can be filled
-# The different grids are separated from each other by a new line
+The different grids are separated from each other by a new line

 GRID START
 4 o o o o o 5